gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 ## One step at a time

-To get started it makes sense to have something that people can use and experient with.
-My short term goal is to adjust a few things and deploy `ts-earch` with all the [DefinitelyTyped][8] packages avaliable for search.
+To get started it makes sense to have something that people can use and play around with.
+My short term goal is to adjust a few things and deploy `ts-earch` with all the [DefinitelyTyped][8] packages available for search.

-If you have any questions, suggestions or would like to collaborate on the projec feel free to [reach out to me on Twitter][9].
+If you have any questions, suggestions or would like to collaborate on the project feel free to [reach out to me on Twitter][9].

-Stay tunned for more updates =D
+Stay tuned for more updates =D

 ---